 The exact cause of MdDS is not well understood.
-Several theories have been proposed, including the possibility that it is a disorder related to the brain's ability to adapt to changes in balance.
-MdDS usually occurs after spending time on a boat and the symptoms occur when returning to solid ground, producing a sensation called "sea legs".
-When on a boat, the brain is continuously affected by the movement of the waves in different directions, such as rolling, rocking, bobbing, pitching and rocking movements.
-The brain adapts to this movement through a reflex called the vestibulo-ocular reflex (VOR) to maintain stable vision when the head is in motion.
-In people with MdDS, there may be an inability to restore the normal balance after being exposed to movement, resulting in the persistent sensation of movement.
+Several theories have been proposed, including the possibility that it is a disorder related to the brain’s ability to adapt to changes in balance.
+MdDS usually occurs after spending time on a boat, and symptoms occur upon returning to solid ground, causing a sensation known as “sea legs.”
+When on a boat, the brain is constantly affected by the motion of the waves in various directions, such as rolling, rocking, bobbing, pitching, and swaying.
+The brain adapts to this motion through a reflex called the vestibulo-ocular reflex (VOR) to maintain stable vision when the head is moving.
+In people with MdDS, there may be an inability to restore normal balance after being exposed to motion, resulting in the persistent sensation of motion.

 MdDS occurs when the balance of the body is disturbed due to problems with the two types of vestibular receptors, the otoliths and the semicircular canals.
 These receptors send information to the brain about the position of the head in relation to space and gravity.